shriram/silk-sheets/TaskEditor/README.md

 # TaskEditor

-Clean, native SwiftUI macOS application for editing the task library.
+Clean, native SwiftUI macOS application for editing the task library and letterhead.

 ## Building & Running